PrinceNiyonshuti/traine-attendance/README.md

 before starting to run the project

 ## Resources
-- php V8 or later
+- php v8 or later
+- composer v2.3.5 or later

 ### Requirements